opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 You can ignore the "*** Error setting resource limits...".

 The parameters to start the mininet container are specified in [docker-compose.yml](docker-compose.yml).
 The container is configured to execute the topology script defined in [mininet/topo.py](mininet/topo.py).

 The topology includes 4 switches, arranged in a 2x2 fabric topology, as well as 6 hosts attached to leaf switches.
 3 hosts `h1a`, `h1b`, and `h1c`, are configured to be part of the same IPv6 subnet.
-In the next step you will be asked to use P4Runtime to insert L2 bridging entries to be able to ping between two hosts of this subnet.
+In the next step you will be asked to use P4Runtime to insert table entries to be able to ping between two hosts of this subnet.

+TODO: update topo picture
 <img alt="Topology diagram" src="img/topo.png" width="100%">

 ### stratum_bmv2 temporary files